raydenlim/tp/docs/UserGuide.md

 * `filter_add n/filter_studentGrades n/A` Sets the dashboard to display students who have an “A” grade.
 * `Filter_add n/filter_studentScores n/>80` Sets the dashboard to show students with test scores above 80.

-### 📝Grading an assignment: `grade`
+### 📝Adding a grade to an assignment: `addgrade`
-Grades a student’s assignment.
+Adds a grade to a person’s assignment.

-Format: `grade n/STUDENT_NAME a/ASSIGNMENT g/GRADE`
+Format: `addgrade n/STUDENT_NAME a/ASSIGNMENT g/GRADE`

 Parameters:
-* STUDENT_NAME The name of the student.
+* STUDENT_NAME The name of the person.
 * ASSIGNMENT The name of the assignment.
-* GRADE The grade of the student.
+* GRADE The grade of the person.

 Examples:
-* `grade n/Rayson a/Functional Expressionism g/1300` grades Rayson’s Functional Expressionism assignment as 1300.
+* `addgrade n/Rayson a/Functional Expressionism g/1300` adds a grade of 1300 to Rayson’s Functional Expressionism assignment.
-* `grade n/Wesley a/Rune Reading g/600` grades Wesley’s Rune Reading assignment as 600.
+* `addgrade n/Wesley a/Rune Reading g/600` adds a grade of 600 to Wesley’s Rune Reading assignment.

 ### 👀Viewing an assignment grade: `viewgrade`
-Shows a student’s assignment grade.
+Shows a person’s assignment grade.

 Format: `viewgrade n/STUDENT_NAME a/ASSIGNMENT`

 Parameters:
-* STUDENT_NAME The name of the student.
+* STUDENT_NAME The name of the person.
 * ASSIGNMENT The name of the assignment.

 Examples: